All Products

 bert-tfserving-202106251556-tensorflow-serving-8554d58d67-jd2z9 Running 4m 1/1 0 cn-beijing.192.168.0.88

-2. From the Namespace drop-down list at the top of the page, select the inference namespace (the same namespace shown in the service details above).
+2. From the Namespace drop-down list at the top of the page, select the inference namespace, which contains the inference service created in Step 6.

-• Service name: The service name returned by kubectl get service
+• Service: Obtain the name by running the kubectl get service command.

-Run the following command to call the API of the inference service.
-For more information about TensorFlow Serving, see TensorFlow Serving API.
+9. Run the following command to call the inference service API.
+For more information about tensorflow serving, see the API documentation at Tensorflow Serving API.

 curl "http://<Ingress address>"